oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per each CPU in the Autonomous VM Cluster.
 * `ncharacter_set` - The national character set for the autonomous database.
 The default is AL16UTF16.
 Allowed values are: AL16UTF16 or UTF8.
 * `next_long_term_backup_time_stamp` - The date and time when the next long-term backup would be created.
+	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
+Can be used to determine the potential data loss in the event of a failover.
+	* `lifecycle_details` - Additional information about the current lifecycle state.
+	* `state` - The current state of the Autonomous Database.
+	* `time_data_guard_role_changed` - The date and time the Autonomous Data Guard role was switched for the standby Autonomous Database.
 * `nsg_ids` - The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
 Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
     * A network security group (NSG) is optional for Autonomous Databases with private access.
 The nsgIds list can be empty.
 * `ocpu_count` - The number of OCPU cores to be made available to the database.